ErikFigueiral/MVVMCSHARPAVALONIA/README.md

 The **Model** layer contains the application's data and business logic.
 It includes:
 - **Cliente class**: Represents the client data.
 - **GestorClienteSingleton**: Manages the client list using the Singleton pattern.
+- **ClientFactory class**:Limit the asociations to client from ViewModel.

 ### ViewModel
 The **ViewModel** acts as the bridge between the **Model** and the **View**.
 It follows the **Command** pattern and uses the **Observer** pattern to notify the view of any data changes.
 Commands (implemented using `RelayCommand`) are triggered by user actions in the view, allowing decoupled interaction with the model.